In this article

 • Collateral documents: You may need to provide documents related to real estate or other collateral you plan to use.
 Be sure to have these handy.

-Qualifying for a business line of credit generally requires a personal credit score of 670 or higher, no defaults on your credit history, at least one year in business, and a reliable source of annual revenue.
+You'll typically need a personal credit score of 670 or higher to qualify for a business line of credit.
+Additionally, lenders will want to see that you have no defaults on your credit history, that you've been in business for at least one year, and that you have a reliable source of annual revenue.

 Here’s a closer look at each of these factors: